xunzhang/parasol/README.md

 Parasol Overview
 ================

-Parasol is a lightweight distributed computational framework designed for many machine learning problems(SVD, MF(BFGS, sgd, als, cg), LDA, Lasso...).
+Parasol is a lightweight distributed computational framework designed for many machine learning problems: SVD, MF(BFGS, sgd, als, cg), LDA, Lasso....

 Firstly, parasol split both massive dataset and massive parameter space.
 Unlike Mapreduce-like systems, parasol give a simple communication model, which allows you to work with a global, distributed key-value storage called parameter server.

 In using parasol, you can build algorithms following this rule: 'pull parameters before learning | push parameter's updates after learning'.
-It is rather simple(compared to MPI) and is almost painless from serial to parallel.
+It is rather a simple model(compared to MPI) and is almost painless from serial to parallel.

 Secondly, parasol try to solve 'the last-reducer problem' of iterative tasks.
 We use bounded staleness and find a sweet spot between 'improve-iter' curve and 'iter-sec' curve.
-A global scheduler take charge of asynchronous control.
+A global scheduler take charge of asynchronous working.
 This method is already proved to be a generalization of BSP/Pregel(by CMU).

 Parasol is a Python implementation and originally motivated by Jeff Dean's talk @Stanford in 2013.
 You can get more details in his paper: "[Large Scale Distributed Deep Networks](http://static.googleusercontent.com/media/research.google.com/en//archive/large_deep_networks_nips2012.pdf)".